 However, the recurring revenue demands to provide recurring value.
 So make sure your users get it.
 Also, it needs excellent customer support.

 Brands are always on the hunt for a strong presence and results, and in-app sponsorships have come up as an ideal mobile marketing strategy.
 While for free apps, it’s another great way to earn money.

-However, to attract such sponsors, your app must have a huge or a niche userbase that exposes brands to the ideal audience and drive results.
+However, to attract such sponsors, your app must have a huge or niche userbase that exposes brands to the ideal audience and drive results.
 Weather Channel App displaying Home Depot sponsorship is a great example.
-Home Depot, a home improvement company, is targeting people to weatherproofing their house through the Weather Channel App.
+Home Depot, a home improvement company, is targeting people to weatherproof their houses through the Weather Channel App.

 Apart from generating revenue, partnerships with other products and apps can improve the user experience and app offerings.

-In 2018, Headspace and Nike+ partnered together to provide athletes a perfect mind and body training.
-Headspace’s guided meditation while running with Nike’s activity tracker helped users improve the training sessions.
+In 2018, Headspace and Nike+ partnered together to provide athletes with a perfect mind and body training.
+Headspace’s guided meditation while running with Nike’s activity tracker helped users improve their training sessions.
 This also resulted in higher user engagement.

-(Headspace partnered with Nike+ to incorporate mindfulness into workout helping athletes make most of their training.
+(Headspace partnered with Nike+ to incorporate mindfulness into workouts helping athletes make the most of their training.
 Image source – HeadSpace )